EuropeanRespiratorySociety/ERSMainWebsite/readme.md

 ### What is new in 1.0.1
 * Errors example for signup/login forms
+* Ads section with animations on signup/login pages
 * Neutral image for users with no profile image
 * Metanavigation first draft.